Kr0wZ/NeutrOSINT/README.md

 ```bash
 pip install -r requirements.txt
 ```
-You must have a valid Protonmail account
+You must have a valid Protonmail account to use the selenium mode.
+But you can also you the light mode (-l) which uses the Protonmail API without the need to create a Protonmail account.

 ### Usage: